AICPA TSC / SOC 2 Compliance

 - The COOP addresses the “how?” questions for how your company plans to respond to disasters to maintain business continuity.

-- This is an editable Microsoft Word document that provides program-level guidance to directly supports the WISP's policies and standards for disaster recovery and business continuity operations.
+- This is an editable Microsoft Word document that provides program-level guidance to directly supports the CDPP's policies and standards for disaster recovery and business continuity operations.

 - The concept of “continuity operations” spans incident response to disaster recovery to business continuity operations.
 This is a very common requirement in numerous statutory, regulatory and contractual requirements.
 The COOP provides your organization with the documentation to prove it addresses both disaster recovery and business continuity.